A short post to help people new to these terms

 - you have hardly any data left on your account, no or slow internet access (see example in link below)

-- you are applying online to get some support because you have been assaulted, or just lost someone, or about to lose your home
+- you are stressed while applying online to get some support because you have been assaulted, or just lost someone, or about to lose your home

 - The economic impact of Digital Inclusion in the UK

 - Measure to assess users’ digital competency

 - Location, Privilege and Performant Websites